 Figure 2 defines the characteristics of the nominal electrical signal during filling about the 200=300 ohm transition.

 Figure 3 Illustrates the nominal electrical signal step function over the full drain to fill cycle. (bold red curve).
 The pulses represent the minimum and maximum “set points” referenced in Table 1 & 2 of the ATP.
 This region is the Switch Zone.
 In the low areas showing the expected resistance measurement is the R Measurement Zone.
 The Resistance is monitored in the R Measurement Zone as a diagnostic but not reported as part of the ATP.

-Figure 4 shows the modified state transition diagram for the Automated ATP; .

-Figure 2 Test point definition per ATP Spec
+Figure 4 is an expanded view of the Switch Zone for the fill transition from 100 to 200.
+The Target Test Point level is ½ the Target Test Point measurement uncertainty less than the specified Fill Limit.
+This guarantees the actual measurement level set is less than the maximum specified switch point.

 WHERE: